The Heart Is a Lonely Hunter (film): Production

-In addition to changing her age, an international press release announcing Locke's casting omitted her time at Middle Tennessee State University as well as her residence in Nashville, where she had moved in 1963 after dropping out of college.
-The actress admitted to lying about her age in her autobiography The Good, the Bad & the Very Ugly (1997), but claimed to have knocked only three years off, rather than six.
-In her final interview, conducted in 2015 for a movie podcast called The Projection Booth, Locke said that she "was just graduating high school" when she started work on the film when she was in fact in her mid-20s.
-Her salary was reported as $15,000 in newspapers at the time, but Locke later claimed it was less than one-third that amount.
+To mask the obviousness of Locke's age discrepancy, press releases containing a biographical sketch of the 1944-born actress omitted her time at Middle Tennessee State University (MTSU) as well as her residence in Nashville, where she had moved in 1963 after dropping out of college.
+Locke did eventually admit to lying about her age in her 1997 memoir, The Good, the Bad & the Very Ugly, but claimed to have knocked only three years off, rather than six.
+In her final interview, conducted in 2015 for a podcast called The Projection Booth, Locke lied that she "was just graduating high school" when she started work on the film.
+By the time awards season rolled around, she was, in fact, about to turn 25, making her the oldest nominee in the New Star of the Year – Actress category at the 26th Golden Globe Awards.

+Locke's salary was reported as $15,000 in contemporary articles in the movie press, but she later claimed it had been less than one-third that amount.

 For the role of Mick's love interest Harry, director Robert Ellis Miller cast Wayne Smith, five years younger than Locke, even though the character is described in the screenplay as being older than Mick.

 Percy Rodriguez, who played Cicely Tyson's father, was only six years older than Tyson.
 Although Laurinda Barrett played Locke's mother, she was only 12½ years older than Locke.

-Filming began on September 18, 1967 in Selma, Alabama, and lasted for six to eight weeks.
-Locke married Gordon Anderson during the making of the film.
+Principal photography began on September 18, 1967, in Selma, Alabama, and lasted for six to eight weeks.
+Locke married Gordon Anderson during the second week of the shoot.
+She falsely stated in an on-set interview that he was two years her senior; this subterfuge would be disseminated in reference sources.
+In fact, Locke's husband was three months younger than her.

 Reception

+Film critic Derek Winnert awarded the movie four stars, and Renata Adler of The New York Times praised the cast, especially Alan Arkin as Singer, whose performance she described as "extraordinary, deep and sound."

+Stanley Kauffmann of The New Republic described the movie as "pedestrian and distorted".

 Gregg J. Kilday of The Harvard Crimson criticized how some characters are "cardboard remains" of novel versions; he wrote that Spiros "is grossly overplayed", Blount "has been reduced to a drunken bum (someone was afraid to dirty their camera in politics)" and that Dr. Copeland and Portia's relationship "plays like a Black Power version of The Secret Storm."